rrwbec/humans-in-the-loop/Imitating Human Cognition in AI Systems.md

 ### Location Narrative

 Our AI will have a model of what is happening around it - the "here-and-now".
-The current moment will be a story clip with the AI in the centre and things happening around it in a 3D space.
+The current moment will be a  clip with the AI in the centre and things happening around it in a 3D space.
 Earlier clips will be retained as a sequence going back in time.
 The current moment will include a visual field of view and a point of visual focus.
 As mentioned earlier, body-related senses and current emotions are included.

 ![location narrative](assets/images/fig-here-and-now.png)

-Our AI will also have a huge store of clips and sequences as experiences that it will use to build its story of the here-and-now from the sensory data it is receiving.
-There will be two sources of information for the story...
+Our AI will also have a huge store of clips and sequences as experiences that it will use to build its clip of the here-and-now from the sensory data it is receiving.
+There will be two sources of information for the clip...

 - A stream of sensory data.
 - Clarifications from experience.